Set Issue, Comment, and Attachment Visibility

 Click the Create button.

-The issue is created and is only visible to the selected users and groups.
+The issue is created and is only visible to the selected users, groups, and teams.

 To change the visibility of an existing issue: